-Polygon (MATIC) is a Layer-2 scaling solution for Ethereum, designed to enhance the speed, efficiency, and cost-effectiveness of decentralized applications (dApps) and transactions on the Ethereum network.
+Polygon (POL, formerly MATIC) is a Layer-2 scaling solution for Ethereum, designed to enhance the speed, efficiency, and cost-effectiveness of decentralized applications (dApps) and transactions on the Ethereum network.
 Originally known as Matic Network, Polygon has expanded its scope to become an interoperable blockchain framework, supporting multiple Layer-2 solutions like Plasma, Optimistic Rollups, zk-Rollups, and Validium.
 Polygon’s network allows developers to build scalable, user-friendly dApps with low transaction fees, contributing to its rapid adoption across DeFi, NFTs, and gaming.
-MATIC, the network’s native token, is used for transaction fees, staking, and governance.
-You can track live MATIC prices, historical data, and market insights on our Polygon Markets page to stay updated on this essential Ethereum scaling project.
+POL, the network’s native token, is used for transaction fees, staking, and governance.
+You can track live POL prices, historical data, and market insights on our Polygon Markets page to stay updated on this essential Ethereum scaling project.

-Polygon (MATIC) is a Layer-2 scaling solution for Ethereum that provides fast, low-cost transactions and interoperability for decentralized applications (dApps) on the Ethereum network.
+Polygon (POL) is a Layer-2 scaling solution for Ethereum that provides fast, low-cost transactions and interoperability for decentralized applications (dApps) on the Ethereum network.

 Polygon uses a variety of Layer-2 scaling solutions, such as Plasma, Optimistic Rollups, and zk-Rollups, to process transactions off-chain, reducing congestion and fees on the Ethereum network.